 Hint: Generally, we know that macro represents large or huge or abundant.
 Nutrients are substances which are present in our body which have an important role in our metabolism.

-Calcium, sodium, potassium, magnesium and chloride ions are taken to be macronutrients because they are required in large quantities when it is compared with micronutrients.
+Note: Calcium, sodium, potassium, magnesium and chloride ions are taken to be macronutrients because they are required in large quantities when it is compared with micronutrients.
 Micronutrients consist mainly of trace or ultra trace elements such as copper or iron ions.